LarsGKodehode/react-lessons-1/README.md

 # Code with comments from React lesson 06/10-22
 ### Peruse the repository to your hearts content.
-The files in focus here is all inside the src folder
+The files in focus here is all inside the src folder.
+Have a look at:
+ - App.js
+ and the components directory
+ - components/

 # How to download files
 1. Press the green code button, and copy the URL link